Han Dynasty jade bi disc under UV light showing traditional serpentine material

 • Education: Free guides on traditional jade types.

-• Transparency: Dual labels (mineralogical + cultural) for listed items.
+• Transparency: Dual labels (mineralogical and cultural) for listed items.

 Discover the rich heritage of Chinese jade culture with VirtuCasa—your gateway to expert insights and timeless traditions.